-Taking into account the investment principles and limits specified in the legal provisions and the investment conditions, which define a very broad spectrum for the investment fund, the company's actual investment policy may be targeted at assets in a small selection of sectors, markets, regions or countries.
+Although the investment principles and limits set out in the legal provisions and the investment conditions define a very broad spectrum for the investment fund, the company's actual investment policy may be targeted at assets in a small selection of sectors, markets, regions or countries.
 This concentration on a few specific investment sectors may be associated with risks (e.g. narrowness on the markets, high range of fluctuation within certain economic cycles).
-Each annual report will contain information on the investment policy implemented during the reporting year.
+Each annual report contains information on the investment policy implemented during the reporting year.